alberinfo-2nd/Spark/Readme.md

 *PMM*
 The PMM serves as a backer for the VMM.
-This means that it can only allocate 4KiB, 2MiB or 1GiB pages.
+This means that it can only allocate 4KiB pages (or multiples of).

-The scheme used for allocation is a buddy-like allocator where each level multiplies the entry size by 512
+Its a simple lockless bitmap, where each CPU starts with the same amount of memory, and can dynamically increase its memory pool by requesting it from another CPU when needed